OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Experiments

 \textbf{Qualitative Evaluation.} Visual comparisons are shown in Figure~\ref{fig:sota}.
-The first and second columns demonstrate that our model generates clearer and more aesthetically pleasing videos due to our high-resolution~\datasetname.
-In the third example, our model demonstrates a strong ability on prompt understanding, accurately depicting the `pumpkin car' and `candle in it' from the text.
-The fourth column shows our model better capturing the `river flowing', highlighting its superior motion quality.
-Figure~\ref{fig:complex} presents a comprehensive analysis of the proposed model's performance compared to state-of-the-art T2V models across various metrics.
+The first column demonstrates that our model generates clearer, more aesthetically pleasing and more detailed videos due to our high-resolution~\datasetname.
+In the second example, our model demonstrates a strong ability on prompt understanding, accurately depicting the `android' and `surrounded by colorful Easter eggs' from the text.
+In the third column, unrealistic dust appears in front of the car in videos from Lavie and VideoCrafter, while our model better captures the `kicking up dust', highlighting its superior motion quality.
+We emphasize our method's ability to generate clearer and more aesthetically pleasing videos compared to closed-source commercial product Pika, which are trained on much larger datasets and with more computational resources.
+We present higher resolution versions in Figure~\ref{app:fig:high_res1}, Figure~\ref{app:fig:high_res2} and Figure~\ref{app:fig:high_res3} for clearer comparison.
+Figure~\ref{fig:complex} presents a comprehensive analysis of the proposed model's performance against SOTA T2V models across various metrics.

+\textbf{Video Restoration.} We further demonstrate the superiority of~\hddatasetname~on the video restoration task.
+As shown in Table~\ref{tab:video_restoration}, we used~\hddatasetname~to synthesize 130K training samples to train a video restoration model I2VGen-XL for arbitrary-resolution super-resolution, comparing it with the SOTA video restoration method, Upscale-A-Video~\citep{zhou2024upscale}.
+The results show that our model outperforms across all metrics (both in fidelity and perception), demonstrating that~\hddatasetname~significantly improves performance, even without task-specific design optimizations, due to its high quality.
+The visual comparison in Figure~\ref{fig:video_restoration} shows that the model trained with~\hddatasetname~produces clearer textures and more accurate structures.